 If you are planning a pregnancy, you should consider stopping smoking, alongside other lifestyle changes, such as making sure that you have a healthy diet and eat the right foods and avoiding the bad foods.
 Reducing stress levels and cutting down on alcohol are also important considerations at this time.

-Smoking and female fertility
+Smoking and Female Fertility

 Smoking is a major risk factor for a variety of health issues and is known to have a detrimental effect on the reproductive system.
 A series of studies discovered that women who smoke increase their chances of becoming infertile by 50% compared to non-smokers.
 Conception also takes more than a year for 42% of smokers.
 This is because ovarian death increases with smoking.
 Smoking diminishes your egg supply and the remaining eggs are more fragile.
+You’ll find it harder to conceive if you light up, as those pesky cigarettes wreak havoc on your reproductive system, leaving you with fewer, more vulnerable eggs.

 Recent research has suggested that smoking may significantly shorten the reproductive lifespan of women, causing them to go through menopause at an earlier age than their non-smoking peers.